Niru-ui/aws-cloud-security-auditor/README.md

-# CloudSentinel – AWS Cloud Security Auditor
+# AWS Cloud Security Auditor

-CloudSentinel is a Python-based AWS security auditing tool that scans cloud infrastructure for common security misconfigurations and generates a visual security report.
+AWS Cloud Security Auditor is a Python-based AWS security auditing tool that scans cloud infrastructure for common security misconfigurations and generates a visual security report.

 ## Features